Drynt-to/Ada-deh-khusus-deploy/README.md

 # Virly VC's Portfolio

 This is a personal project I made as a surprise for someone's birthday, using her design portfolio and turning it into a website-based portfolio.
-This project will always be updated when I have new ideas to include, but can already be run as it is right now.
+This project is discontinued due to responsive issues, soon will be remade with new framework

 ---